KUrabiye-Games/ku_tower_defence/README.md

 ### Building the Project

 This project uses Gradle Wrapper, which means you don't need to install Gradle to build and run the project.
+However, you need at least one java installation on your device to run auto-downloader.

 To build the project: